symbol/symbol-docs/source/guides/blockchain/getting-the-mosaic-identifier-behind-a-namespace-with-receipts.rst

 Background
 **********

-Catapult accounts can link registered namespaces to other accounts or mosaics by announcing an :ref:`AliasTransaction <mosaic-alias-transaction>`.
+|codename| accounts can link registered namespaces to other accounts or mosaics by announcing an :ref:`AliasTransaction <mosaic-alias-transaction>`.
 This feature allows you to replace long and complex identifiers with short and familiar names for your accounts and mosaics.

-Imagine a ticket vendor sending tickets to their customers on the Catapult public blockchain.
-The company needs to send ``1 0dc67fbe1cad29e3`` to ``SCVG35-ZSPMYP-L2POZQ-JGSVEG-RYOJ3V-BNIU3U-N2E6``.
-With aliases, it can define the same transaction as sending ``1 ticketsales.event1.ticket`` to ``@alice`` instead.
+Imagine a ticket vendor sending tickets to their customers on |codename|'s public chain.
+The company needs to send 1 ``0dc67fbe1cad29e3`` to ``SCVG35-ZSPMYP-L2POZQ-JGSVEG-RYOJ3V-BNIU3U-N2E6``.
+With aliases, the ticket vendor can define the same transaction as sending 1 ``ticketsales.event1.ticket`` to ``@alice`` instead.

 .. figure:: ../../resources/images/examples/namespace-tickets.png
     :align: center